Original Instrument · First Introduced March 2026

 Actual — Stage 7 — Resolved (1992 Package)

-The Ladder correctly identifies the 1972 autonomy statute as insufficient (Stage 6 residual) and the 1992 Package as the genuine Stage 7 resolution.
+The Ladder correctly maps the 1972 autonomy statute as insufficient (Stage 6 residual) and the 1992 Package as genuine Stage 7 resolution.
 Recurring independence sentiment (2013–2019) confirms conditional equilibrium.

 Kosovo